 While the BAA administrators insisted that “there was no better deal on the market” than the T5 agreement, the fieldwork repeatedly uncovered tensions associated with the implementation of the strategy.
 The findings revealed that occasional inadequate management of these tensions could hinder supplier cooperation, in essence defeating the purpose of the contract.
 BAA respondents tended to frame the difficulties as a cultural issue: “our biggest challenge is educating and working with suppliers and getting them to see the vision,” argued a project director.
 And indeed, studies of efforts to align the systems and cultures of the buyers and suppliers for facilitating coordination and generating relational rents highlight the long time and commitment involved whenever total cultural and organizational changes are required (Dyer and Nobeoka 2000).
 But, the fieldwork also revealed two important challenges in implementing effectively the T5 agreement.

 First, some terms and conditions as they were worded in the commercial policy that integrated the T5 agreement moved the contract away from a relational contracting ethos towards a more classical contracting regime.
 The mechanisms to ring-fence the profit and to set target costs, for example, were largely a reconfiguration of price governance.
-They required suppliers to trust both on their own ability to estimate costs, as well as on BAA willingness to agree to realistic as opposed to overly optimistic targets.
+They required suppliers to trust both on their own ability to estimate costs, as well as on BAA willingness to agree to realistic targets.
 Any emergent confidence relied upon accuracy and fairness of the benchmarks, yardsticks and norms in that context.
 And the mechanism to compensate for change required suppliers to trust BAA would behave in a reasonable way when negotiating at the borderline between design evolution and change of scope; and that market power would not be used to impose unreasonable outcomes.
 Similarly, BAA required suppliers to behave reasonably and realistically in negotiations, thus not being opportunistic or adversarial.
-Thus, it seems more accurate to position the T5 agreement relative to theory in economics and law as somewhat of a hybrid: it was unarguably relational in intent and objectives, but it integrated in the wording terms and conditions characteristic of (neo-)classical contracts.
+Thus, it seems more accurate to position the T5 agreement relative to theory in economics and law as somewhat of a hybrid: it was unarguably relational in intent and objectives, but it integrated in the commercial policy terms and conditions that were characteristic of (neo-)classical contracts.

 And second, the actual way through which BAA implemented the T5 agreement, including both its relational ethos and its commercial policy, affected the capability of the contract to encourage inter-firm cooperative work: “It’s very easy to write the words, to sell the concept, but how to actually make it work is really tough,” alerted a project director.
 An in-depth analysis unearthed five critical factors that affected its effectiveness at implementation (Gil 2009).
 We next summarize those: